Bamboo Mattress Savvy Shoppers Buyers Guide

 The mechanical process for creating bamboo fabric is more costly and labor-intensive than the chemical processes used.
 So bamboo linen is more expensive and more difficult to find than chemically processed varieties.

-What’s the greenest alternative?
+What’s the greenest way to process bamboo?

 From my research, I would also recommend that if you have any chemical sensitivities or allergies, be wary of lyocell.
 Although bamboo lyocell has less toxic chemicals than bamboo rayon, it still contains chemicals.
 Lyocell is not an organic material.